-On May 6, two of the Carnival Corporation-owned companies - Princess Cruises and HAL-Holland America Line - cancelled all of their scheduled Summer itineraries and some of the Fall voyages.
-Both companies cancelled all their remaining cruises in Europe, Alaska and Canada-New England for the rest of 2020.
+On May 6, two of the Carnival Corporation-owned companies - Princess Cruises and HAL-Holland America Line - canceled all of their scheduled Summer itineraries and some of the Fall voyages.
+Both companies canceled all their remaining cruises in Europe, Alaska and Canada-New England for the rest of 2020.

-Princess additionally cancelled all USA to Caribbean departures through November 4.
-HAL cancelled a 79-day world cruise (Grand Africa Voyage) scheduled to depart from Boston MA on October 3 and end in Port Everglades (Fort Lauderdale, Florida) on December 4.
+Princess additionally canceled all USA to Caribbean departures through November 4.
+HAL canceled a 79-day world cruise (Grand Africa Voyage) scheduled to depart from Boston MA on October 3 and end in Port Everglades (Fort Lauderdale, Florida) on December 4.

-A third Carnival Corporation brand company - Seabourn, also cancelled departures for the rest of the summer 2020.
+A third Carnival Corporation brand company - Seabourn, also canceled departures for the rest of the summer 2020.
 Its 5-ship fleet paused operations until October-November 2020 (depending on vessel).

-HAL, Princess and Seabourn announced a worldwide suspension of passenger shipping services in mid-March due to the ongoing Coronavirus (COVID-19) pandemic.
-Until now, these companies had only cancelled voyages through late June.
+HAL, Princess and Seabourn announced a worldwide suspension of passenger shipping services in mid-March due to the ongoing COVID pandemic.
+Until now, these companies had only canceled voyages through late June.